Project 86

-Project 86 is an American metal band from Orange County, California, formed in 1996.
-The band has released ten albums, which have collectively sold nearly 500,000 units worldwide, two EPs, two DVDs, and one live album.
+Project 86 is an American rock band from Orange County, California, formed in 1996.
+The band has released twelve albums, which have collectively sold nearly 500,000 units worldwide, two EPs, two DVDs, and one live album.

 In 1998, BEC Recordings released a self-titled debut album that was well received by critics and consumers.
 Their second release, Drawing Black Lines, garnered attention from mainstream record labels; Atlantic licensed the album from Tooth & Nail Records, the parent company of BEC.
 The band's third release, Truthless Heroes, was released exclusively by Atlantic, after the band was bought-out of their original deal with Tooth & Nail.
 The band parted ways with Atlantic shortly after their third release, upon which they had a short stint as an independent.
 The band then negotiated a new contract with Tooth & Nail, and subsequently released three more albums, the last one being Picket Fence Cartel in summer 2009.
 After fulfilling their last agreement with T&N, in December 2011 the band announced a Kickstarter campaign via their official website and Facebook page, stating that "the fans are now our record label."
-Their eighth studio release, Wait for the Siren, was released on August 21, 2012.
-Their ninth album, Knives to the Future, was independently released by Team Black Recordings on November 11, 2014.
+Their eighth studio release, Wait for the Siren, was released in 2012.
+Their ninth album, Knives to the Future, was independently released by Team Black Recordings in 2014.